Florent Cunier

-Florent Cunier (1812 – 1853) was a Belgian ophthalmologist, physician, and the founder of Annales d'oculistique.
+Florent Cunier (1812 – 1853) was a Belgian ophthalmologist, medical doctor, and the founder of Annales d'oculistique.

 Biography

 Early life and education

 Florent Cunier was born in Beloeil, Hainaut, Belgium in 1812.
 Antoine Cunier, his father, graduated in medicine from the Old University of Leuven and was the physician for Eugène, 8th Prince of Ligne.

 Florent studied humanities and philosophy in Charleroi before starting his medical studies at the State University of Leuven.
 As a student, he was affiliated with the military teaching hospital of Utrecht led by Professor Antoine Gérard van Onsenoort.

 He completed his studies in ophthalmology and was awarded his Doctor of Medicine by the faculty of the University of Erlangen.

 Career

 Military Physician

 He began his work as a military physician in the Belgian Army, attached to a battalion stationed in Nieuwpoort.
-In 1837, during a medical trip to the south of France, he collected clinincal observations and shared the opinions and doctrines of the University Hospital of Montpellier.
+In 1837, during a medical trip to the south of France, he collected clinical observations and shared the opinions and doctrines of the University Hospital of Montpellier.
 He published the Montpellier medical doctrine on the nature of the disease (Doctrine médicale de Montpellier sur la nature de la maladie).
 During this period, Dr. Cunier experimented with therapeutic trials of veratrine based on earlier experiments of French physiologist François Magendie.

 As a corresponding member of the Society of Sciences, Arts and Letters of Hainaut, he presented his work on blepharitis titled Considerations on catarrhal blepharophthalmia of the armies (Mémoire sur la blépharophtalmie catarrhale des armées Belges) on April 16, 1838.